BestTimesToVisit.com Logo

 nature

 Wake before the crowds and head to Nara Park as the sun begins to paint the sky.
-Witness the wild sika deer, considered sacred messengers, emerge from the mist for their morning graze.
-Purchase some 'shika senbei' (deer crackers) from a local vendor and experience the gentle nudges and curious gazes of these gentle creatures in a truly magical, unhurried setting.
+Witness the wild sika deer, considered sacred messengers, emerge from the mist for their morning grazing.
+Purchase some 'shika senbei' (deer crackers) from a local vendor and experience the gentle, almost reverent, way the deer approach for a treat.

 Best time: Apr-May, Oct-Nov